To: Members of Hope Springs Eternal Methodist Church

 There are many innovative and exciting ways that we could have displayed the results of the campaign, but most of those have been unreasonably vetoed by what is left of our Planning Group.
 It would have been especially revealing to see a breakdown by racial origin, or a breakdown that distinguished between our own members and those members that we acquired 47 years ago when New Street Primitive Methodist Church finally gave up the ghost.
 In the event, I am able to publish one table only.
 It shows our members’ pledges for weekly giving in bands, as follows:

 Even this table I was nearly unable to publish.
-Lt‐Col. P. W. Gumbotes opposed it vehemently, believing quite irrationally that if such a table were published, his own pledge would be evident from it.
-At last I got permission to publish it, but on Mr Gumbotes’ insistence I have omitted his own pledge from it.
+Lt Col P W Gumbotes opposed it vehemently, believing quite irrationally that if such a table were published, his own pledge would be evident from it.
+At last I got permission to publish it, but at Mr Gumbotes’ insistence I have omitted his own pledge from it.
 Members can however compare the incomplete total that it shows, £546.00 per week, with the complete total of £546.50 per week shown earlier in this circular, and they can draw their own conclusions.

 It has been difficult to find a preacher for our Thanksgiving Service this Sunday.
 Of the 12 ministers and local preachers in our Circuit, six have declined on the grounds of a prior engagement, and five have declined without giving a reason.
 Where has the honesty gone, that we prayed for at our Presentation?
 If preachers have prior engagements, they need not be ashamed to say so!
 We are grateful to Miss Katie Innocent for agreeing to take the service.
 It is her first preaching appointment since she was confirmed as a local preacher last month.

-Unfortunately I have to announce a further reduction in our membership since my first draft of this circular.
+Unfortunately there has been a further reduction in our membership since my first draft of this circular.
 Our Thanksgiving Service this Sunday promises to be quite a cosy little affair.
 It will start at our normal time of 11.00 am.
 I hope you can both come.